YKarsten/Neuron-Simulation/README.md

 Its a way to show my scientific background and my way of working with data and visualisation.

 For a more detailed background on the underlying mathematical and neurobiological details you can consult my written report at [[Neuroprothetics-report-Y-Karsten.pdf]](https://github.com/YKarsten/Neuron-Simulation/blob/main/Neuroprothetics-report-Y-Karsten.pdf)

+## To get started open the .ipynb file on github and consult the .pdf file for more details